aymanxdev/aymanxdev/README.md

 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
 🐈  🐶  🐹  🐿  I love pets!
+🌏 Brainstorming web application ideas for social good and sustainability

-🙋‍♂️ Currently looking for a full-time job in London - please send me an email to tell you more about myself 🌏 Brainstorming web application ideas for social good and sustainability
+🙋‍♂️ **Currently looking for a full-time job in London - please send me an email to tell you more about myself**

-🔧 My portfolio is now built with Gatsby and Sanity. >> check out my new portfolio [here](https://aymanx.io/).
+🔧 My portfolio is now built with Gatsby and Sanity. >> check it out [here](https://aymanx.io/).
 🔁 Exploring Docker

 Interested to learn more about Design Patterns